c-er/15424-project/README.md

 Practically speaking, the real arithmetic proof goals that result from attempts to prove properties of CPS are often prohibitively complex for manual methods.

 Given the significance of this result, and the rather mysterious nature of the real arithmetic proof rule, the question "what is really going on here?" likely crosses many students' minds.
-A little research would reveal a number of algorithms for automatically deciding the truth of a sentence of real arithmetic (called quantifier elimination (QE) algorithms), but many of the choices have significant disadvantages:
+A little research would reveal a number of algorithms for automatically deciding the truth of a sentence of real arithmetic (called quantifier elimination (QE) algorithms), but many of the choices have significant disadvantages for someone studing real QE for the first time:

 - **Tarski's original algorithm** was a very important theoretical breakthrough, but complicated and so inefficient that it isn't useful for anything besides theoretical purposes [[4]](#ref-handbook).
 Given the complexity of this algorithm, understanding it would be difficult, and given the inefficiency, interaction with an implementation (which would be very useful for understanding) would not be feasible.
 - **Cylindrical-Algebraic Decomposition (CAD)** is the state of the art when it comes to practical QE, so it doesn't suffer from the inefficiency problem of Tarski's algorithm [[2]](#ref-cad).
 However, it is incredibly complicated: so much so that it took experts in the field 30 years to produce a working implementation (citation needed).
 As such, it is likely not suitable for a student in an introductory CPS class.
 - **Virtual substitution** is efficient [[9]](#ref-vsub), and simple enough to be part of CMU's introductory 15-424 _Logical Foundations of Cyber-Physical Systems_ course.
 The only shortcoming of this algorithm is that it isn't complete, in the sense that there are theoretical limitations (given by the well-known Abel-Ruffini theorem) that prevent it from deciding the truth of arbitrary sentences of real arithmetic.
 Understanding this algorithm is thus not equivalent to understanding what's going on behind the scenes of the $\R$ proof rule.

 However, there is a (not too well-known) alternative that offers a reasonable balance: the **Cohen-Hörmander** algorithm [[1]](#ref-orig).
-It is simple enough to be described in full in this paper, complete in the sense that it can (in principle) decide the truth of any sentence of real arithmetic, and efficient enough to admit implementations that one can actually interact with.
+It is simple enough to be described in this paper, complete in the sense that it can (in principle) decide the truth of any sentence of real arithmetic, and efficient enough to admit implementations that one can actually interact with.
 This work thus aims to introduce an audience of students taking introductory logic courses to real quantifier-elimination by providing a writeup, a number of visuals, and an interactive implementation of the Cohen-Hörmander algorithm.

 ## Related Work